Pelvic Organ Prolapse and often abbreviated to POP, is unfortunately still an issue not discussed openly and frequently enough.

 - Pelvic floor physical therapy can help reduce the tension on the ligaments by strengthening the surrounding area, but the service can still be hard to find depending on where you reside.
 With the explosion of availability and acceptance of telehealth during the Covid19 crisis this may play a positive role in more women consulting a professional and attending to their pelvic floor pain.
 Skype, Zoom and Google Meet, may become our greatest tools in treatment availability for pelvic disorders.

 - Another innovative solution is the use of a specialised compression garment like SRC Restore, made for those that are experiencing symptoms of light Stress Urinary Incontinence (SUI) and mild Bladder and Uterine Prolapse.
-Tested to assist specifically with Stage 1 or 2 Stress Urinary Incontinence, and with anecdotal evidence to help with Stage 1 Bladder Prolapse or Stage 1 Uterine Prolapse, SRC Restore is now being tested specifically for bladder and uterine prolapse.
+Tested to assist specifically with Stage 1 or 2 Stress Urinary Incontinence, and with anecdotal evidence to help with Stage 1 Bladder Prolapse or Stage 1 Uterine Prolapse, SRC Restore is now being tested specifically for uterine and bladder prolapse.
 These shorts are also ideal for wearing during exercise.
 Here’s a review from a delighted customer:

 “I have fallen completely in love with this garment.
 It is super comfortable so much so I forget I'm wearing it.
 My lower back is supported and while wearing this garment I no longer need to wear a panty liner, for the leaks.
 It has given me the confidence to sign up for an exercise class with other mums, without the fear of wetting myself.
 This is something I would have never done before SRC Restore.
 I no longer fear coughing, sneezing, or laughing.
 The garment has also helped me hang on a bit longer when I'm busy with my baby and just can't run to the loo.